GitHub Copilot CLI shell expansion bypass enables arbitrary code execution

 - Treat Copilot CLI shell suggestions as potentially attacker-influenced when operating in untrusted repos or with untrusted MCP servers.

-- If you must run older versions temporarily, avoid executing agent-suggested commands containing complex
+- If running older versions, avoid executing agent-suggested commands containing complex

 Content is AI-assisted and reviewed by our team, but issues may be missed and best practices evolve rapidly, send corrections to [email protected].
 Always consult official documentation and validate key implementation decisions before making design or security choices.